5GEVE/5G-EVE-WP4-intent-based-tool/README.md

 This project is a Maven project.

 In order to install the intent-based interface tool you have to import it to your project and also import the librariies in the Necessary Libraries folder.
+Also uncomment the dependencies in the pom.xml file.

 In this project Tomcat 7.0 Server is used.